vorteapp/.github/profile/README.md

 ## You might be the right developer to join our mission if you:

 - **Foundational Web Standards**
-  Are fluent in HTML5, CSS3, and modern JavaScript, and prefer native browser APIs over unnecessary abstractions.
+  Are fluent in HTML5, CSS3, modern JavaScript, and prefer native browser APIs over abstract runtimes.

 - **Modern UI Development**
   Have hands-on experience with Svelte and value compiler-driven, high-performance reactive interfaces.